vpalmisano/webrtcperf/docs/config.md

 *Default*: `false`

 ## display
-If unset, the browser will run in headless mode.
+If unset, the browser will run in headless mode, otherwise it will run in normal windowed mode.
 When running on MacOS or Windows, set it to any not-empty string.
 On Linux, set it to a valid X server `DISPLAY` string (e.g. `:0`).